Hainan: Demographics

 The population density of Hainan is low compared to most coastal Chinese provinces.

 In 2000, the ethnic groups of Hainan included the Han-Chinese Hainanese, who are the majority (84% of the population) and speak the Min language, the Li (Hlai) (14.7% of the population); the Miao (0.7%) and the Zhuang (0.6%).
-The Li are the largest indigenous group on the island in terms of population.
+The Li, who speak a Tai-Kradai language, are the largest indigenous group on the island in terms of population.
 Also found on the island are the Utsuls, descendants of Cham refugees, who are classified as Hui by the Chinese government because of their Islamic religion.
-There is a Tanka community that live at Sanya Bay.
+There is a Tanka community that lives at Sanya Bay.

 The Li people mainly reside in the nine cities and counties in the middle and southern part of Hainan – the cities of Sanya, Wuzhishan and Dongfang, the Li autonomous counties of Baisha, Lingshui, Ledong, Changjiang, and the 'Li and Miao Autonomous Counties of Qiongzhong and Baoting'.
 Some others live elsewhere on Hainan with other ethnic groups in Danzhou, Wanning, Qionghai, Lingshui and Tunchang.
 The area inhabited by the Li ethnic group totals 18700 km2, about 55 percent of the province's total.

 Although they are indigenous to the island and do not speak a Chinese language, the Limgao (Ong-Be) people near the capital (8% of the Hainan population) are counted as Han Chinese by the Chinese government.